MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/monitor-conversations.md

 > [!IMPORTANT]
 > This feature is intended to help customer service managers or supervisors enhance their team's performance and improve customer satisfaction.
 This feature is not intended for use in making, and should not be used to make, decisions that affect the employment of an employee or group of employees, including compensation, rewards, seniority, or other rights or entitlements.
 Customers are solely responsible for using Dynamics 365 Customer Service, this feature, and any associated feature or service in compliance with all applicable laws, including laws relating to accessing individual employee analytics and monitoring, recording, and storing communications with end users.
 This also includes adequately notifying end users that their communications with agents may be monitored, recorded, or stored and, as required by applicable laws, obtaining consent from end users before using the feature with them.
 Customers are also encouraged to have a mechanism in place to inform their agents that their communications with end users may be monitored, recorded, or stored.

+As a supervisor, you can monitor, assign or transfer conversations that are being handled by agents.
+Monitoring conversations helps you identify the conversations to see how they are trending and if they need your immediate attention.
+You can also view customer sentiments and agent responses.
-As a supervisor, you can monitor the conversations that are being handled by agents.
-Monitoring the conversations helps you identify the conversations that need your attention to provide your expertise or suggestions to close.
-You can select a conversation from the dashboard and choose the **Monitor** action from the grid command bar.
-You can also join a conversation.
-When you join, notifications about your presence are sent to the agent and customer who are in the conversation.
-You join the conversation in consult mode, which enables you to provide your expertise to the agent who is interacting with the customer.
+You can also join a conversation in the consult mode, so you can provide your expertise and share your experience with the agent who is interacting with the customer.
+When you join a conversation, notifications about your presence are sent to the agent and customer who are part of the conversation.

 As a supervisor, if your administrator has enabled the **Assign** feature, you can also manually assign conversations to agents in cases where a conversation is not assigned.
-Only conversations that are in an open state can be assigned by supervisors.
+Only conversations that are in an **Open** state can be assigned by supervisors.

-Also, you can transfer ongoing conversations that are in the active or waiting status from one agent to another.
+Also, you can transfer ongoing conversations that are in the active or waiting states from one agent to another.

 Use the **Omnichannel Ongoing Conversations** dashboard to access the monitor and assign features.
 To learn more, see [Omnichannel Ongoing Conversations dashboard](ongoing-conversations-dashboard.md).